wmatern/hiv-rna-velocity/README.md

 Now I plot the expression of Beta-2-microglobulin (B2M):
 ![Merged B2M](/figures/umap_merged_B2M.png)

-This shows that in d1u, d2u, and d2i that there is a substantial fraction of cells with very low expression of B2M.
+If you look closely it appears that there is a population of cells with low B2M expression (dark blue) alongside the other cells.
+This appears to occur in samples d1u, d2u, and d2i.
 This could be significant as B2M is required to produce MHC class 1 surface moleculars which are used by CD8+ T-cells to kill infected cells.

 ### Individual sample analysis
 Next I examined plots of each sample separately using the embedded RNA-velocity field overlaid on the UMAP embedding.
 For now, I am recalculating the UMAP embedding for each sample (therefore individual samples are not directly comparable across plots).
 I am still working on transferring the merged embedding (after batch correction) to each individual sample which will make samples easier to compare.
 I also performed clustering using the louvain algorithm with default settings (scvelo.tl.louvain()) - though I think I would prefer to see fewer clusters for these samples.